WasabiFan/tidl-yolov5-custom-model-demo/README.md

   I provide a Jupyter Notebook that can be used with Google Colab.
   If you have your own hardware, that may be easier than messing with Colab.
 Alternately, you can skip training your own model and use TI's provided weights as a proof-of-concept.
-- An x86 Linux machine for model compilation.
+- A host machine capable of running x86 Docker images, OR a native x86 Linux machine for model compilation.

   Unfortunately, TI's tools require Python 3.6 and only officially support Ubuntu 18.04.
-They crash irredeemably when running under Docker.
-I used a virtual machine.
+As a result, I recommend using my provided Docker container.
+This should work on Windows, Linux and macOS x86 hosts.

 - A TDA4VM or other TIDL-supported chip, to test the results.
 I developed this on a BeagleBone AI-64.

-### Disclaimer: Docker

-I included a Docker image that I intended to be used for compilation.
-This repo also includes a vscode configuration for using the Docker image as a dev container. **As of writing, TIDL has extreme memory errors which mean it crashes and misbehaves under Docker.
-See [here](https://e2e.ti.com/support/processors-group/processors/f/processors-forum/1160791/tda4vm-bus-error-when-running-forward-pass-through-model-with-tidl_tools-on-pc/4369467) for discussion.** If anyone has success running under Docker, let me know.

 ## Usage